Starmer and Macron to discuss ‘united leadership’ supporting Kyiv on Trump visit

 “The leaders agreed to stay in close contact.”

-The Ukrainian leader later accused Mr Trump of living in a “disinformation space” following US talks with Kremlin officials about bringing the conflict to an end, at which neither Kyiv nor other European countries were present.
+The Ukrainian leader later accused Mr Trump of living in a “disinformation space” after US-Kremlin talks about bringing the conflict to an end, at which neither Kyiv nor other European countries were present.

-On Sunday, he said that he would be ready to give up his presidency if doing so would achieve a lasting peace for his country under the security umbrella of Nato, which America has effectively ruled out.
+On Sunday, Mr Zelensky said he would be ready to give up his presidency if doing so would achieve lasting peace for his country under the security umbrella of Nato, which the US has effectively ruled out.

 Admission of new nations to the military bloc requires unanimous approval from existing members.